RandomInternetPreson/Lucid_Autonomy/README.md

 # Lucid_Autonomy (an experiment in progress, not all features are documented)
 An extension that lets the AI take the wheel, allowing it to use the mouse and keyboard, recognize UI elements, and prompt itself :3

 This extension was written 100% by [Mistral-Large-Instruct-2407](https://huggingface.co/mistralai/Mistral-Large-Instruct-2407) quantized to 8-bit precision with [llama.cpp](https://github.com/ggerganov/llama.cpp) locally.
-The transcriptions to achieve this are presented here [RECEIPTS](Insert later), they are not ordered well and some conversations lead to dead ends, however most of the errors were me misunderstanding something.
+The transcriptions to achieve this are presented here [RECEIPTS]([Insert later](https://github.com/RandomInternetPreson/Lucid_Autonomy/tree/main/Receipts)), they are not ordered well and some conversations lead to dead ends, however most of the errors were me misunderstanding something.
 This model is great!

 The model also wrote the first draft of the readme.